9x25dillon/numbskull/README.md

 - Complex systems researchers for emergence principles
 - Cognitive science community for neural network insights
 - Open source contributors for supporting libraries

+---

+## Support

+For questions, issues, or contributions:
+- Create an issue on GitHub
+- Check the test suite for usage examples
+- Review the comprehensive docstrings in each module